 Two days per week

 September 18, 2023 to April 8, 2024

 Monday to Friday, 8:30 a.m. to 4:30 p.m.

 Andrea Thompson is a CASC certified Supervisor Educator as well as being a registered Psychotherapist with the College of Registered Psychotherapists of Ontario.
 She holds a Master’s degree in Theological Studies, and Bachelor of Arts and Education degrees, and is a member of the United Church of Canada.
-She sits on the CASC National Education Commission and is currently involved with curriculum research and design.
 She has a strong interest in personality theory, especially self-psychology, and how this impacts personal and professional development.
 She has spiritual health experience in variety of settings including correctional facilities, long-term care and adult mental health.

 Spiritual Health Staff

 There are seven Spiritual Health Practitioners in clinical practice in Providence Care.
 Students will be working and learning alongside these clinicians in the clinical programs of Providence Care.

 752 King Street W. Kingston, ON K7L 4X3